 Academic and Special Libraries Division (ASLD) of NCLA

 Division of Academic and Special Libraries (DASL) of SCLA

 The first Academic Libraries Invitational conference was initiated in 2015.
-Suggested by the LILRC Board and approved by the Boards of ASLD and DASL, this year’s conference is officially changed to Herbert Biblo Academic Libraries Invitational in memory of former LILRC Director Herbert Biblo.
-All faculties and staff from Long Island academic libraries are invited and encouraged to attend this year’s conference at a new venue, the Molloy College Suffolk Center, to hear from the following speakers presenting on three great topics.
+Suggested by the LILRC Board and approved by the Boards of ASLD and DASL, this regional academic libraries conference was officially changed to Herbert Biblo Academic Libraries Invitational in 2019 in memory of former LILRC Director Herbert Biblo.
+All faculty and staff from Long Island academic libraries and special libraries are invited and encouraged to attend this year’s conference at Molloy College Suffolk Center, to hear from the following speakers presenting on three great topics.

 A certificate for 3 Professional Development Hours (.3 CEU's) will be emailed after the workshop.